Handling Malformed CSVs from Set Accountants: A Self-Healing Cost Ingestion Parser

 def sanitize_encoding(raw_bytes: bytes) -> str:

-"""Detect and decode legacy encodings common in field spreadsheets."""
+"""Decode legacy encodings common in field spreadsheets, BOM-aware first."""

 for encoding in ("utf-8-sig", "utf-8", "cp1252", "iso-8859-1"):